 The troubleshooting page lists the status for some common sources of errors.
-The list may be different for different products and installations\.
+The list may be different for different products and installations.

-Note that errors are clearly marked in red color; warnings are vellow.
+Note that critical issues and errors are clearly marked in red color; warnings are yellow.

-\ The messages shown in the illustration serve as examples.
+^{} The messages shown in the illustration serve as examples.
 Your system may show other information.